hodaakl/GENERALIST/benchmark/adabmDCA/readme.md

 ### What's in this folder?

 - HamiltonianFunctions.py
-    We train adabmDCA with the BPT1 MSA present in ../Data/ and use the adabmDCA model generated sequences and run various tests to compare to GENERALIST.

     After training the model, we extract the following parameters: single site fields ``h``, two site couplings ``J``.
 These are stored in arrays that put ``J`` and ``h`` in the order

     ---